 Technology trends to watch

 People are drawn to the restaurant business because they don’t want to be glued to a screen all day.
-But there’s no doubt that technology has transformed the industry, especially in recent years.
+But there’s no doubt that technology has transformed the industry, setting savvy restaurateurs up for success, especially in recent years—76% of operators say technology gives them a competitive edge, according to a recent report from the National Restaurant Association (NRA).

-Digital ordering has been a game changer, and the latest trends for 2023 could change how hospitality businesses operate even more.
-Innovations like AI, robots, and even QR codes can help restaurants succeed by keeping labor costs down while still delivering on guest experience.
+Digital ordering has been a game changer, and the latest trends for 2024 could change how hospitality businesses operate even more.
+Innovations like AI, robots, and even tech-enabled ordering can help restaurants succeed by keeping labor costs down while still delivering on guest experience.

 Automations help restaurants do more with less

-So far, automation—using tech to streamline operations—has mostly been used for things that happen before the meal, like digital waitlists and self-service order kiosks.
-But the latest advances offer solutions for back of house too.
+So far, automation—using tech to streamline operations—has mainly been used for things that happen before the meal, like digital waitlists and self-service order kiosks.
+But the latest advancements offer solutions for back of house, too.

 Digital kitchen display systems could make paper tickets obsolete.
 Instead, they show orders on a screen and can even help manage how meals are coursed out.

-Other automations can make sure you never run out of supplies or ingredients.
-Inventory management software updates stock levels based on POS data on what guests order.
-They can even be set to trigger an automatic reorder when inventory drops below par.
+Other automation tools can ensure you never run out of supplies or ingredients.
+Inventory management software updates stock levels based on point-of-sale (POS) data on guests’ orders.
+They can even trigger an automatic reorder when inventory drops below par.

 These days, you can create email campaigns that send automatically and auto tag your most valuable guests by visit frequency or spend amount.